 Get a separate bank account (and credit card if you want to use one) for your private practice.
 Run all your business expenses and revenue through those accounts.
 Keep personal accounts personal and business accounts business.
 This will make your bookkeeping work SO much easier.

 This doesn't need to be complicated.
-If you're operating without a formal business entity (e.g. as a sole proprietor) you can even use just a personal checking account.
+If you're operating without a incorporated business entity (e.g. as a sole proprietor) you can even use just a personal checking account.
 A business checking account is better, but don't let perfection be the enemy of good here.
-If you are using a formal business entity (like an LLC or Professional Corporation) having separate financial accounts is required to preserve the integrity (and benefits) of your business entity.
+If you are using a incorporated business entity (like an LLC or Professional Corporation) having separate financial accounts is legally required to preserve the integrity (and benefits) of your business entity.

 Make Estimated Tax Payments